-If you want to get your heart racing, rappelling down a 45m waterfall at Lwang Ghalel by Kakski in Nepal should do the trick!
+If you want to get your heart racing, rappelling down a 45m waterfall at Ghalel vallage in Nepal should do the trick!
 But how scary was it?

 We drove through the town of Gandaki where there was a completely naked man casually walking through the streets with his little plastic bag he was carrying just about covering his manhood.
 I was wondering if this was something native to Nepal but judging by the looks on the faces of the locals, my guess is not!

 A real snapshot of village Nepali life can be seen once we hit the Annapurna Conservation Area with women working in the vibrant rice fields and children playing in the streets.
 The views of the mountains with random waterfalls dotted that were just staggering.

 There were 14 of us so we split into three groups to make this is easier to manage.
 We all headed down to the base of the 45m high waterfall to get our gear on; wetsuits, waterproof jackets, safety harnesses and helmets.
 My big tip here would be to go down one group at a time, I was in the third group and I got colder by the minute, my hands started to turn a little purple and lose feeling in my fingers.
 Stay warm for a long as possible.